Chaga Antioxidants and 5 Key Ingredients

 Our body has its own built-in antioxidant defense systems to deal with these threats, which is part of our immune system.
 When this is unbalanced or starts declining because of factors such as stress and aging, deterioration of physiological functions may occur.

 Some foods contain powerful antioxidants, like fresh fruits, honey, tea, and olives.
-The
+Thebioactives responsible for this antioxidant action are in particular polyphenols and natural phenols.

 The majority of Chaga Antioxidants are found in the black outside of the fungus, the sclerotium.
 The sclerotium contains massive amounts of the natural black pigment known as melanin, which has a high antioxidant potential.